gracewhang/gracewhang.github.io/cooking.md

 <center><b>Chocolate Peanut Butter</b></center>
 <details>
   <summary>Click here for more details</summary>
 Think nutella but peanut butter (although, just read somewhere that nutella is primarily sugar and palm oil with hazelnuts coming in at a distant third ingredient-sad).
-I loosely "followed" [this](https://www.inspiredtaste.net/21318/how-to-make-peanut-butter-three-ways/) recipe.
+I loosely "followed" <a href="https://www.inspiredtaste.net/21318/how-to-make-peanut-butter-three-ways/">this</a> recipe.
 I chopped 2 cups of roasted peanuts in a food processor- luckily if you have a mom who just happened to send you back from the holidays with a giant tub of freshly roasted raw peanuts, you're in luck!
-Once the peanuts are chopped finely (might have to open up the processor and scrape some of the peanuts stuck to the side walls a few times) and have the consistency matching the crumbs leftover from a [Nature Valley Crunchy Granola Bar](https://www.reddit.com/r/starterpacks/comments/8wadm6/nature_valley_crunch_starterpack/?utm_source=share&utm_medium=web2x&context=3), add in oil, salt, cocoa powder, powdered sugar, and use your food processor to blend it all together.
+Once the peanuts are chopped finely (might have to open up the processor and scrape some of the peanuts stuck to the side walls a few times) and have the consistency matching the crumbs leftover from a <a href="https://www.reddit.com/r/starterpacks/comments/8wadm6/nature_valley_crunch_starterpack/?utm_source=share&utm_medium=web2x&context=3">Nature Valley Crunchy Granola Bar</a>, add in oil, salt, cocoa powder, powdered sugar, and use your food processor to blend it all together.
 I ended up adding more oil little by little to get the consistency just right for my liking.
 I also added a 1/2 teaspoon of ground cinnamon because why not?
 I transferred the resulting chocolate peanut butter into a mason jar and stored it in the fridge.
 </details>